creativenull/nvim-oneconfig/README.md

 ### Out-of-box LSP configurations + autocompletion and its plugins

 LSP configurations are setup outside of lazy.nvim and loaded by default.
-The advantage to this is that LSP is loaded and ready to work and not just lazy-loaded or whatever strategy a plugin manager in order to save time.
+The advantage to this is that LSP is loaded and ready to work and not just lazy-loaded or whatever strategy a plugin manager uses in order to save time.

 ### Not built for speed but for efficiency